mathiasertl/django-ca/docs/source/changelog/TBR_3.2.0.rst

   :ref:`CA_ACME_JWS_SIGNATURE_ALGORITHMS <CA_ACME_JWS_SIGNATURE_ALGORITHMS>`.
 Symmetric HMAC algorithms
   (``HS256``, ``HS384``, ``HS512``) are no longer accepted.
 The algorithm is also validated for the inner JWS in key-rollover requests.
+* Mark an Order as invalid and store an error message when issuing the certificate fails.
+This prevents certbot from polling for the certificate until it reaches a timeout.

 *************
 OCSP and CRLs